-Katie Calogero is an associate in the Government Contracts, Investigations and International Trade Practice Group in the firm's Washington, D.C. office.
+Katie Calogero is an associate in the Governmental Practice in the firm's Washington, D.C. office.

 Areas of Practice

 Katie represents clients of all sizes in a broad range of government contracts and international trade matters.
 Her practice includes:

 - prosecuting and defending pre- and post-award bid protests before the Government Accountability Office (GAO), the U.S. Court of Appeals for the Federal Circuit, the U.S. Court of Federal Claims (COFC), federal government agencies and state and local administrative entities;

 - representing government contractors in disputes with the federal government, including claims under the Contract Disputes Act (CDA) before the COFC and appeals of contracting officer final decisions to the Armed Services Board of Contract Appeals (ASBCA) and the Civilian Board of Contract Appeals (CBCA);